daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Could-have

-#### The user could be able to adjust read aloud to change the pause length between content blocks.
+#### The user could be able to adjust read aloud to change the pause length between content blocks

 The user could be able to adjust the pauses between sentences, paragraphs, etc.

 Priority: Could-have

-#### The user could be able to choose to have semantic expressiveness for read aloud.
+#### The user could be able to choose to have semantic expressiveness for read aloud

 The user could be able to adjust the pitch or style for emphasized text (eg bold, italic, underlined).
 If this feature is available, users